rutar-academic/rutar.org/content/writing/vim_session_management_an_introduction_to_fish.md

     end
 end
 ```
-To invoke, just run `v <session name>`, and the corresponding session will be started!
+To invoke, just run `vs <session name>`, and the corresponding session will be started!

-The `--argument session_name` automatically assigns the first argument passed to `v` to the variable `session_name`.
+The `--argument session_name` automatically assigns the first argument passed to `vs` to the variable `session_name`.
-Note that the variable will be empty if there are no arguments passed to `v`.
+Note that the variable will be empty if there are no arguments passed to `vs`.
 Any other arguments are simply ignored.
 In shell scripting languages, conditionals often execute based on the return code of a command.
 In this case, the command `test -f` returns 0 if `$sessionfile` exists, and returns something else otherwise.